amiabix/ZK-Market-Data-Processor/README.md

 ### How `build.rs` Writes to `public.bin` and `private.bin`
 - `build.rs` writes the public input (`n`) as 8 bytes (little-endian u64) to `public.bin`.
 - It writes the private input (`secret`) as 32 bytes to `private.bin`.
+- **For ZisK:** The input buffer provided to the program should be the concatenation of these two files (public first, then private).

 ### How `main.rs` References Values
+- `main.rs` uses `read_input()` to get the input buffer.
-- `main.rs` reads 8 bytes from `public.bin` and interprets them as `n`.
+- It reads 8 bytes for the public input and 32 bytes for the private input from the buffer.
-- It reads 32 bytes from `private.bin` and uses them as the secret value.
+- It uses `set_output()` to set the public outputs.

 ---